maciejzieba/svmCIFAR10/README.md

 # Classification of CIFAR10 using pretrained feature extractor and SVM model

 The project shows, how we can use exemplary pretrained model in Lasagne [Inceptionv3] (https://github.com/Lasagne/Recipes/blob/master/modelzoo/inception_v3.py]) as a feature extractor.
+The model should be downloaded from [here] (https://s3.amazonaws.com/lasagne/recipes/pretrained/imagenet/inception_v3.pkl) and included in project.
 The extracted features are further used to train SVM model with linear kernel.

 ##  Data preparation